Angolan Civil War: UNITA

 UNITA's main social basis were the Ovimbundu of central Angola, who constituted about one-third of the country's population, but the organization also had roots among several less numerous peoples of eastern Angola.
 UNITA was founded in 1966 by Jonas Savimbi, who until then had been a prominent leader of the FNLA.
 During the anti-colonial war, UNITA received some support from the People's Republic of China.
 With the onset of the civil war, the United States decided to support UNITA and considerably augmented their aid to UNITA in the following decades.
 In the latter period, UNITA's main ally was the apartheid regime of South Africa.

 Roots of the conflict

 Angola, like most African countries, became constituted as a nation through colonial intervention.
-In Angola's case, its colonial power – Portugal – was present and active in the territory, in one way or another, for over four centuries.
+Angola's colonial power was Portugal, which was present and active in the territory, in one way or another, for over four centuries.